I Walked From Selma To Montgomery

 The wrong footwear can quickly lead to agony.
 Before arriving in Selma, Thomas accidentally selected a pair of Altra Olympus trail runners that were light but too small for her feet.
 By the time she reached Montgomery, most of her toenails had turned black in protest after 50 miles of slamming into the front of her shoe.
 I, on the other hand, chose a pair of low-cut Oboz Sawtooth hiking boots for my walk — overkill for the road, and twice as heavy as the trail runners I should have brought instead.
 “Still,” emphasized Thomas toward the end of our conversation, “I wore shoes that were actually made for walking long distances.
 To think of the people who marched from Selma to Montgomery in their Sunday best, in fancy [footwear] — it just blew my mind.
 To have grandmothers and people of all ages doing that.”

 Thomas wasn’t wrong.
 I had the privilege of dressing comfortably on my first day on the road, in an airy, navy blue cotton T-shirt with a fake pocket on the left breast and a pair of khaki-colored convertible hiking pants zipped into shorts, the same ones I’d worn on the Appalachian Trail.
-A few snacks, some sunscreen, and a tube of chapstick were stashed into one hip-belt pocket of my pack, a knife and a small coil of Leukotape (in case of blisters) were tucked away in the other.
+A few snacks, some sunscreen, and a tube of ChapStick were stashed into one hip-belt pocket of my pack, a knife and a small coil of Leukotape (in case of blisters) were tucked away in the other.
 A rain jacket and a liter of water rounded out the remaining contents of my bag, while a lemon-lime Gatorade dangled from a shoulder strap’s bungee cord positioned over my chest for easy access.

 I cannot begin to imagine what drivers must have made of me during my five days along US 80, as I repeatedly stopped to sob on the shoulder of the highway to the songs on a playlist my friend, the music critic Chris O’Leary, compiled for me.
 Many of the usual suspects for a walk from Selma to Montgomery were present.
 Mahalia.
 Odetta.
 Nina.
 But it was Dorothy Love Coates’s “Ninety-Nine And A Half” that brought me to my knees less than 7 miles in.